-Thumb and pacifier sucking habits can usually become a problem if they are going on for a very long period of time.
-Many children stop their thumb sucking during toddler age between 2 to 4.
-Aggressive sucking causes problems like it affects the roof of the mouth also the teeth line up.
+Thumb and pacifier sucking habits can usually become a problem if they continue on for a very long period of time.
+Many children stop sucking their thumb during their toddler ages between 2 to 4.
+Aggressive sucking can cause problems that affect the roof of the mouth also the teeth line up.

 3. What should I do if my kid has a permanent tooth knocked out?

-If your child has a permanent tooth knocked out, then hold it by the crown part instead of root and replace it within the socket , or keep that knocked tooth in a glass of milk and meet our pediatrician as soon as possible so that you can save your child's tooth.
+If your child has a permanent tooth knocked out, then hold it by the crown part instead of the root and replace it within the socket , or keep that knocked out tooth in a glass of milk and meet our pediatrician as soon as possible so that we can try to save your child's tooth.